A Chat With: Jupiter Hadley

 Separately, also after I moved to England, I was approached by some members of the Plymouth University to give a talk to their Game Developers Society.
 I had never given a talk related to games before and had never really even been asked.
 It was an amazing experience, I didn’t think it was something I would ever be doing.
 Moving to England was a very big change.

 From there, I started attending more events, applying for press passes, and being asked to give more talks at various events.
-Going to events has always been sort of hard for Lewis and I. I suck at traveling and generally knowing where I am, and honestly, I prefer to travel with someone as opposed to alone.
+Going to events has always been sort of hard for my partner and I. I suck at traveling and generally knowing where I am, and honestly, I prefer to travel with someone as opposed to alone.

 Traveling from the tail end of England to events in London, Nottingham, Brighton, and to airports out of the country is so expensive, making it hard to do.
 We both don’t make a ton of money, so it’s sort of a big endeavour to drive that far and stay in a hotel.
 Also, it’s a lot of travel time—driving, getting someone to watch Kiwi, parking the car at the other end, it all was quite the struggle.
 Most of the time we relied on people like you, who offered to let us stay with them while we were at events.